Economy of Germany: Technology

-Germany's achievements in sciences have been significant, and research and development efforts form an integral part of the economy.
+Germany's achievements in sciences have been among the world´s best, and research and development efforts form an integral part of the economy.

 Germany is also one of the leading countries in developing and using green technologies.
-Companies specializing in green technology have an estimated turnover of €200 billion.
+Companies specialising in green technology have an estimated turnover of €200 billion.
 German expertise in engineering, science, and research is eminently respectable.

 The lead markets of Germany's green technology industry are power generation, sustainable mobility, material efficiency, energy efficiency, waste management and recycling, sustainable water management.

-Regarding triadic patents, Germany is in third place after the US and Japan.
+Regarding triadic patents, Germany is in third place after the U.S. and Japan.
 With more than 26,500 registrations for patents submitted to the European Patent Office, Germany is the leading European nation.
-Siemens, Bosch and BASF, with almost 5,000 registrations for patents between them in 2008, are among the Top 5 of more than 35,000 companies registering patents.
-Together with the US and Japan, about patents for nano, bio, and new technologies Germany is one of the world's most active nations.
-With around one-third of triadic patents Germany leads the way worldwide in the field of vehicle emission reduction.
+Siemens, Bosch, and BASF, with almost 5,000 registrations for patents between them in 2008, are among the top 5 of more than 35,000 companies registering patents.
+Together with the U.S. and Japan, about patents for nano, bio, and new technologies Germany is one of the world's most active nations.
+With around one-third of triadic patents, Germany leads the way worldwide in the field of vehicle emission reduction.

-According to Winfried Kretschmann, who is premier of the region where Daimler is based, "China dominates the production of solar cells?
+According to Winfried Kretschmann, who is premier of the region where Daimler is based, "China dominates the production of solar cells.
 Tesla is ahead in electric cars and Germany has lost the first round of digitalization to Google, Apple, and the like.
 Whether Germany has a future as an industrial economy will depend on whether we can manage the ecological and digital transformation of our economy".